Dhanushburra/AI-KNOWLEDGE-BOX/README.md

 ### Option 1: Docker-Based Deployment

 1. Clone the repository
+2. Go to https://aistudio.google.com/api-keys and create a new gemini api key
-2. create a .env file in backend/ like: GEMINI_API_KEY=your-api-key
+3. create a .env file in backend/ like: GEMINI_API_KEY=your-api-key
-3. Build and start the application:
+4. Build and start the application:

 ```
 docker compose up --build